www.animallaw.info

 § 9-11-307.
 Penalties for violations of provisions of article, etc.

-Any person violating any of the provisions of this article or any rule or regulation promulgated by the Commissioner of Conservation and Natural Resources under the authority of this article shall be guilty of a misdemeanor and, upon conviction, shall be fined not less than $25.00 nor more than $100.00 or imprisoned for not less than 30 days nor more than 12 months, or both.
+Any person violating this article or any rule adopted by the Commissioner of the Department of Conservation and Natural Resources under the authority of this article shall be guilty of a Class C misdemeanor, punishable as provided by law, except that the minimum fine shall not be less than one hundred dollars ($100).